foliovision/businesspress/readme.txt

 = 0.7.3 - 2017/04/?? =

+* Feature - "Hide Admin Notices" - groups notices to "New" and "Viewed"
 * Bugfix - "Hide Admin Notices" - Notices screen missing in WP Multisite

 = 0.7.2 - 2017/04/05 =